TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 ---
-title: "Configure Tyk Developer Enterprise Portal"
+title: "Configure Tyk Enterprise Developer Portal"
 date: 2022-02-08
-tags: ["Configure Tyk Developer Enterprise Portal", "Tyk Developer Enterprise Portal"]
+tags: ["Configure Tyk Enterprise Developer Portal", "Tyk Enterprise Developer Portal"]
-description: "Configuration reference for the Tyk Developer Enterprise Portal"
+description: "Configuration reference for the Tyk Enterprise Developer Portal"
 menu:
   main:
-    parent: "Install Tyk Developer Enterprise Portal"
+    parent: "Install Tyk Enterprise Developer Portal"
 weight: 1
 ---

 ## Tyk Enterprise Developer Portal Configuration Options
 To configure the Tyk Enterprise Developer Portal, you can use either a config file or environment variables.
-The below table provides reference to all options availbe to you when configuring the portal.
+The below table provides reference to all options available to you when configuring the portal.
 ### Portal settings
 This section explains the general portal settings, including which port it will be listening on, how often it should synchronize API Products and plans with the Tyk Dashboard, and so on.
 Most of these settings are optional, except for the PORTAL_LICENSEKEY.
 If you don't specify these settings, the default values will be used.
 However, you can leverage the settings below to customize the deployment of your portal.

 #### Sample storage setting section via config file
 ```json